 When to Go

 This trip is available between April and October.
 During summer months it can get too hot for hiking.
-Best month to visit are either spring time (when nature is at its best) or in the autumn (when sea water is still warm).
+The best months to visit are either springtime (when nature is at its best) or in the autumn (when seawater is still warm).
 The flexibility of self-guided holidays means that there are no fixed dates and you can start your trip on any date in the season – so please indicate desired beginning date when booking.

 Crete has a Mediterranean climate, with mild and rainy winters, and hot and sunny summers.
 The bulk of the rain falls from October to March; in summer it almost never rains.
 During winter, but also in spring, it can snow in the mountains.
 In the fine season, from mid-May to mid-September, the Meltemi (or Etesian) blows from the northwest.
 The southern coasts are more sheltered from this wind, especially in the coastal stretches that are located south of the mountains.
 The Meltemi, together with the lighter breezes which in any case blow on summer afternoons, has the merit of making the heat more bearable.